CPS-IT/project-builder/docs/architecture.md

 cleaned up.
 This is done by the [`CleanUpStep`](../src/Builder/Generator/Step/CleanUpStep.php) which must not be referenced anywhere else than in the bootstrapping process.
 It is responsible for assuring a clean project state.
-For this, all protected library files that were necessary to successfully execute the project generation are now removed.
+For this, all protected library files necessary to successfully execute the project generation are now removed.

 The cleanup step is the last part in the whole project generation lifecycle.
 Thus, it's considered final and cannot be reverted.
-If an error occurs during clean up, it's recommended to re-run project generation.
+If an error occurs during clean up, it's recommended to re-run the project generation.

 ## Events

 Some parts in the project generation lifecycle allow active interaction from external resources.
-This is done by the use of several events.
+This is done by the use of Events.

 > :arrow_right: Read more at [`Events`](events.md).